Sunxkissed/Sunxkissed.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am Fan Xu, currently a second-year Master's student in Computer Science and Technology, University of Science and Technology of China (USTC).
-Before that, I received my bachelor degree in Dalian Universuty of Technology in 2022.
-My research interest includes AI4Science, graph representation learning, anomaly detection, and large language model.
+I am Fan Xu, currently a second-year master's student at the University of Science and Technology of China (USTC).
+Before that, I received my bachelor's degree from Dalian Universuty of Technology in 2022.
+My research interest includes AI4Science, graph representation learning, and large language model.
 Feel free to contact me for communication and collaboration!

 **Email**: <u>markxu@mail.ustc.edu.cn</u>